rakia drink

 Second Step

 The second indicator of cut points is the percent alcohol of the spirits flowing out of the still, especially for separating the heart from the tail cut.
 The ethanol strength could be the limiting value for switching from the heart to the tail.
-This limiting value varies depending on distillation equipment involved, the fruit variety used, the quality of fermented mash, etc.
+This limiting value varies depending on the distillation equipment involved, the fruit variety used, the quality of fermented mash, etc.

 Third Step